The-Sleepy-Charizard/job-quest/README.md

 In the future, we plan to introduce the following enhancements:

 - Advance Updates functionality for an application.
-- Implement a advance filter for jobs for more catergories.
+- Implement an advanced filter for jobs for more categories.

 ## Technologies Used